 - Rib: 6/0 Yellow Uni-Thread

-- Thorax: light olive seals fur sub.
+- Thorax: light olive seal fur sub.

 - Wing: 3 CDC feathers (natural or dyed yellow)